Champions League fixtures on TV – how to watch live games, group stage schedule and more

 Champions League football is back for 2020/21 with the group stage set to bring the drama live on TV this season.

-The Champions League is back next week with the third round of fixtures in as many weeks.
+The 2020/21 Champions League is in full swing now, with the third batch of fixtures set to take place this week.

-Some of the best football players in the world will take to the European stage once again as they seeks to battle their way to club football’s finest piece of silverware.
+Once again we’ll see some of the best football players in the world in action as they hope to help their teams through the group stage and into the knockout rounds.

-There’s a range of big games coming up with all four Premier League representatives in action.
+All four Premier League teams will be in action once again, with European heavyweights such as Juventus, Barcelona, and current holders Bayern Munich also taking to the pitch.

 The hectic fixture list has been confirmed and we’re on hand to bring you everything you need to know about watching the Champions League live on TV from the comfort of your own home.